All-in-One Platform vs 6 Subscriptions: The Real Cost

 What consolidation actually buys you

-The point of moving to one platform isn't just a smaller bill.
-It's removing the duplication, the ghost licences and the switching tax in one move — and, crucially, connecting the jobs so a lead can't fall between two apps.
 When the call, the booking, the reminder, the payment and the review request all live in one system, the leaks close.
-That's where the real saving is: not just the subscriptions you cancel, but the jobs you stop losing.
+The real saving isn't just the subscriptions you cancel.
+It's the jobs you stop losing.

 How IgniteOS does this for you

 IgniteOS is the all-in-one platform built for Australian service businesses — 20+ tools and 60+ features in one login, so the six subscriptions (and the duplicate features and ghost licences hiding inside them) collapse into a single system with no per-seat fees.
 Your booking and reminders, reviews and get-paid tools all talk to each other, so leads don't leak between apps and no-shows drop.
+Because everything shares one system, IgniteOS can automatically follow up on every quote and enquiry, so a lead never goes cold waiting on a chase that lived in a disconnected app.

-Don't take the maths on faith — add up your current stack on the IgniteOS calculator and see the real annual total, then check pricing to compare.
-There's a 14-day free trial (card required, $0 charged until day 14, cancel anytime), free migration and a complimentary onboarding session — or book a demo if you'd rather see it first.
+Don't take the maths on faith.
+Add up your current stack on the IgniteOS calculator — five minutes gives you the real annual total instead of a guess.
+From there, check pricing to compare, or start the 14-day free trial: card required, $0 charged until day 14, cancel anytime, with free migration included.
+Prefer to see it first? start a free 14-day trial.

 Sources & further reading